stable-worldmodel-a-high-performance-platform-for-reproducible-world-model-research

 First, install the required packages:

-pip install lance-ray lancedb sentence-transformers datasets
+pip install lance-ray sentence-transformers datasets

 Initialize your Ray cluster and import the necessary libraries: